 Deep Learning | |

-One course must be selected from each group for the appropriate concentration | ||
+| Choose five courses with at least one course from each group, for the appropriate concentration. | ||

 Applied